kiaracastillo/final/README.md

 - Details:
 - All of this should resemble the site.
--I made sure that each product displayed:
+- I made sure that each product displayed:
--Product image
+- Product image
--Product name
+- Product name
--Product price
+- Product price
--"Buy Now" button
+- "Buy Now" button
 - Every time the "Buy Now" button is clicked, it triggers an alert displaying "item added to cart," but it is also added to the shopping cart page, and the shopping cart icon increments the number based on the number of products added.
 - I loaded all the products from a JSON file onto the page to facilitate cart management.
 To enhance the user experience, I stored any additional data in JSON, which was kept in memory and not saved upon refreshing the page.
 Alternatively, local storage in the browser could be used.